 Emissions to air from the Northacre RRC are proportionately controlled according to the risk of causing pollution.
-The bio-hall is the most odour generating area of the site and air from this area is extracted and passed through a bio-filter to reduce any dust, odour, bio-aerosols or potentially harmful substances below the limits set in the EA permit.
+The bio-hall is the most odour generating area of the site and air from this area is extracted and passed through a bio-filter to reduce any dust, odour, bio-aerosols, or potentially harmful substances below the limits set in the EA permit.

-Inline flow meters with continuous monitoring of volatiles are currently being installed to enable better control of discharges to air.
-Increasing the stack height is also under consideration.
+Inline monitoring equipment has been installed to enable better control of discharges to air.
+Increasing the stack height also remains a consideration.

-Surface water from the road is collected, passed through interceptors and discharged to a watercourse.
+Surface water from the road is collected, passed through interceptors, and discharged to a watercourse.
 Emissions to this outlet could occur if a polluting liquid contaminated the site drainage.
 The major liquid pollutants are leachate and fuel in the storage tank and site vehicles.
-Leachate is stored in a sealed system and drains to a tank, which is periodically tested.
+Leachate is stored in a sealed system and drains to underground tanks, which are periodically integrity tested.
 Bulk fuel is stored in bunded tanks and protected from accidental damage by steel barriers.
 Procedures are in place to control the transfer of these liquids, which include actions to take following a leak or spill.
-Equipment identified as required under these procedures, such as spill kits, are also available on site to limit potential effects.
+Equipment identified as required under these procedures such as spill kits are also available on site to limit potential effects.

-HWS complies with the Ozone Depleting Substances (ODS) (Qualification) Regulations 2006 and ensures that only qualified persons, through the contractor approval process, work on the recovery, recycling, reclamation or destruction of controlled substances.
+Hills complies with the Ozone Depleting Substances (ODS) (Qualification) Regulations 2006 and ensures that only qualified persons, through the contractor approval process, work on the recovery, recycling, reclamation or destruction of controlled substances.
 Hills has identified all equipment containing ODS and minimises leaks through regular maintenance and monitoring.

-HWS undertakes environmental monitoring to detect any changes and to ensure that plant, processes and people are performing to the required standards.
+Hills undertakes environmental monitoring to make sure that processes, plant and people are performing to the required standards and to detect any changes.
 For example, there is a risk of pollution from a diesel spill on site.
-Hills has developed procedures and checklists which require staff to check on a regular basis that plant and equipment are not leaking and spill control equipment is available.
+Hills has developed procedures and checklists which require staff to check on a regular basis that plant and equipment is not leaking, and spill control equipment is available.
 If defects are identified, then these are communicated to plant supervisors for action.
 This whole process is subject to audit as part of the EMS.

 Despite precautions, systems can fail, and accidents can occur.
-HWS has comprehensive emergency procedures which include, the action to take in particular circumstances, location of hazards on-site, drains and watercourses, contact numbers and a command / control hierarchy.
-Staff regularly practise dealing with emergencies such as spills and lessons learnt are fed back into procedures.
+Hills has comprehensive emergency procedures, which include the action to take in particular circumstances, location of hazards on-site, drains and watercourses, contact numbers and a command / control hierarchy.
+Staff regularly practice dealing with emergencies such as spills and lessons learnt are fed back into procedures.

-The limits for emissions from the bio-filter to air are given in schedule 3, table S3.1 of the EA Permit.
+The limits for emissions from the bio-filter to air are detailed in schedule 3, table S3.1 of the EA Permit.

-4.2.2.2 Report on any accidental releases of Hazardous Materials
+4.2.2.2 Report on any accidental releases of hazardous materials

-No Hazardous materials have been released during the operational history of the facility up to and including contract year 9.
+No hazardous materials have been released during the operational history of the facility.

-4.2.2.3 Report on the number of breaches of controls in the last Year, including:
+4.2.2.3 Report on the number of breaches of controls in the last year, including: -